Irratzo/Containers/content/intro_docker.rst

   What just happened?
 When we use the ``docker run`` command, Docker does three things:
+  1. Starts a Running Container
+  2. Performs Default Action
+  3. Shuts Down the Container

   .. tabs::

-    .. tab:: 1.
-Starts a Running Container
+    .. tab:: Step 1

       Starts a running container, based on the image.
 Think of this as the “alive” or“inflated” version of the container – it’s actually doing something

-    .. tab:: 2.
-Performs Default Action
+    .. tab:: Step 2

       If the container has a default action set, it will perform that default action.
       This could be as simple as printing a message (as above) or running a whole analysis pipeline!

-    .. tab:: 3.
-Shuts Down the Container
+    .. tab:: Step 3

         Once the default action is complete, the container stops running (or exits).
 The image is still there, but nothing is actively running.

 The ``hello-world`` container is set up to run an action by default -